praxis-cornell/cs5757-public-sp26/assignments/hw3/programming/README.md

-## HW4 (Programming): SLAM and Sampling-Based MPC
+## HW3 (Programming): Optimal Control

-Instructions for this assignment are given in the HW4 PDF.
+Instructions for this assignment are given in the HW3 PDF.

 Programming assignments in CS 5757 have two components:

-- Interactive scripts for visualization and experimentation
+- Interactive scripts / Jupyter notebooks for visualization and experimentation
 - A Python module, `solution.py`, where you will implement the required functions

 You should edit **only** `solution.py`.
-The scripts `run_slam.py` and `sampling_mpc.py` are provided to help you run and visualize your code.
+The script `run_retargeting.py` is provided to help you run and visualize your code.

-We recommend using **VS Code (or any other Python IDE you like)** for coding the assignment.
+We recommend using **VS Code (or any other python IDE you like)** for coding the assignment.
 ---
 ## Configuring Python

 We recommend working locally and using `uv` to manage a per-assignment virtual environment.
 This avoids dependency conflicts between assignments and makes kernel selection explicit.